Terms and Conditions Fee-paying Students (FAS) 2021

 2.3 Home transport cover

-The insurance reimburse necessary and reasonable additional costs for transport to the home country of the insured because the insured has suffered serious illness or extensive injury during the insurance period.
+The insurance reimburses necessary and reasonable additional costs for transport to the home country of the insured due to serious illness or extensive injury during the insurance period.
 The same applies to repatriation of the deceased in the event of the insured’s death.

-An assessment of whether repatriation is necessary shall always be made by the doctor who is giving treatment together with Falck Global Assistance or Kammarkollegiet.
-Costs of repatriation organised by anyone other than Falck Global Assistance or Kammarkollegiet will not be covered.
+An assessment of whether a home transport is necessary shall always be made by the doctor who is giving treatment together with Falck Global Assistance or Kammarkollegiet.
+Costs of repatriation organized by anyone other than Falck Global Assistance or Kammarkollegiet will not be covered.

-If Falck Global Assistance recommends repatriation and the insured does not agree to this, Kammarkollegiet may decline to reinburse continuing care in Sweden for the illness/injury in question.
+If Falck Global Assistance recommends repatriation and the insured does not agree to this, Kammarkollegiet may decline to reimburse for continuing care in Sweden for the illness/injury in question.

 The insured shall not contact Falck Global Assistance directly, but shall first contact Kammarkollegiet.